myroslavarm/CompletionSorting/README.md

 - should already have the data files fetched with this repo

 ### Sorting Strategies Info
-- so far we have a Frequency based sorter (speed improvements WIP)
+- so far we have a Frequency based sorter (now should be fast!)

+### Testing for yourself
+- Settings -> Code Completion -> Sorter
+- choose `FrequencyCompletionSorter`